c-bless/reveal/README.md

 **Ports reachable on docker containers:**

-- 8000: webapp (http) (directly accessible port to gunicorn server might be removed in future!)
-- 8001: webapi (http) -> http:localhost:8001/docs for API-doc (directly accessible port to gunicorn server might be removed in future!)
-- 80: Nginx reverse proxy for webapp (http)
+- 80: Nginx reverse proxy for webapp (http) -> redirect to port 443 (https)
-- 81: Nginx reverse proxy for webapi (http) -> http:localhost:81/docs for API-doc

-Not implemented yet:

-- 443: Nginx reverse proxy for webapp (https) -> if implemented redirect from 80 will be added as well
+- 443: Nginx reverse proxy for webapp (https)
-- 8443: Nginx reverse proxy for webapi (https) -> if implemented redirect from 81 will be added as well
+- 8443: Nginx reverse proxy for webapi (https)

 ### CLI Commands to interact with dockerized application ###